-Children who require additional support receive this from both teaching and support staff in the classroom and also through targeted interventions.
-A variety of interventions are offered to support learning including targeted support sessions delivered by specialist teachers.
+Children who require additional support receive this from both teaching and support staff in the classroom and through targeted interventions.
+A variety of interventions are offered to support learning including targeted support sessions delivered by experienced staff.
 Many of our intervention programmes are guided by the expertise of external agencies that we work in close partnership with.

 We recognise that the Social, Emotional and Mental Health development of our children is fundamental to learning.
 To support this, we have a nurture room and a team of committed Learning Mentors who work with identified children to support them in developing friendships, building confidence and self-esteem and to promote positive behaviour.

 Our Learning Mentors run a quiet lunch where children can eat in quiet spaces rather than being in the hustle and bustle of the dining hall.